Key Benefits At A Glance:

 Probiotics to the rescue -

-As the evidence on the benefits of probiotics is building, several studies suggest that these natural remedies, which contain beneficial bacteria, may help prevent or relieve some digestive problems.
+Evidence is building that these natural remedies, which contain beneficial bacteria, may help prevent or relieve some digestive problems.
 Many medical doctors as well as natural health practitioners have long recognized that probiotics can often help people with digestive disorders such as irritable bowel syndrome (IBS), diarrhea, gas and bloating.
 They may also help regulate the immune system.
 They may even protect against common respiratory infections.

 Probiotics will fortify your intestinal flora, which are essential for proper digestion and nutrient absorption.
 This is key to good health and a strong immune system.
 It is shown that patients who begin a course of probiotics a few days prior to surgery are less likely to pick up a post-operative infection during their hospital stays.
 This demonstrates a strong connection between intestinal flora and immune function.

 Not all probiotics are created equal!
 How to choose the right one?

 Probiotics are critically important for health, and the data confirming their benefits just keeps piling up.
 But where to start?
 With numerous probiotic strains out there, what works best for diarrhea?
 For use after a round of powerful antibiotics?
 Or what’s best for daily maintenance?
 And do they all work the same?
 Here’s what you need to know before buying and using probiotics.

 1. Strain Source Diversity and Origin: Humans are born essentially sterile, meaning free of bacteria, with maternal transmission providing the initial inoculum.
 Bacteria then colonize the human through a variety of environmental sources: mother, environment, foods, etc. Although human “derived” strains are a foundation to build upon, origin is not a pre-requisite for probiotic benefits, and strain source diversity ensures strains with different habitat preferences are provided.
 While their mechanism of action and reach may vary, in their totality, source diversity provides full spectrum